abrosnan02/-Thorough-Harmonic-Interface-Creation-Coordinator-/README.md

 Check out the [wiki](https://github.com/EWalnut/THICC)

 ### Tweening
 THICC has an optional tweening feature.
-This requires an equasion module available [here](https://github.com/EmmanuelOga/easing/blob/master/lib/easing.lua).
+This requires an equation module available [here](https://github.com/EmmanuelOga/easing/blob/master/lib/easing.lua).
 If the library is not present tweening will result in an error.